Skip to Main Content

 Why it pays to shop around for a high APY

-When it comes to APY, not all savings accounts are created alike.
-While many banks offer 5 percent APY or greater, the national average savings account rate is only 0.61 percent APY.
+Not all savings accounts are created alike, when it comes to APY.
+While some banks offer a 5 percent APY or a similar yield, the national average savings account rate is only 0.57 percent APY.
 What’s more, various large brick-and-mortar banks only pay a minuscule 0.01 percent APY on savings accounts.

 The difference between earning a high yield and a low one can be staggering.
 For example, $10,000 that earns 5 percent APY would earn around $500 in interest per year, compared with $1 in interest from $10,000 in an account that earns 0.01 percent APY.
 (Note that most savings accounts earn a variable APY, meaning banks can raise or lower it at any time.)